mattfsociety/WebAttackDetection/README.md

 # Web Attack Detection

 This README file is about the Web Attack Detection.
-The Web Attack Detection can
-detect  a SQL Injection and XSS attack at your website and will send you an email when there has
+The Web Attack Detection can detect a SQL Injection and XSS attack at your website and will send you an email when your website has been attacked.
+It can detect these attacks as well as via textfields as via the URL-bar.
-been an attack.

 ## Getting Started

 Follow the next steps to install the Web Attack Detection library correctly!

 ### Installing
+  First, you have to make a 404 error page if you don't have this already.
+Make sure your .htaccess file knows this page.

-First, add these lines of code in the head-element of your HTML code:
+Second, add these lines of code in the head-element of every page:

 ```
 <script type="text/javascript" src="https://l2.io/ip.js?var=userip"></script>